People sometimes say there aren’t any secrets to financial independence: it’s just:

 iv) Knowing how much is enough

 So I think its important to understand the elements that go into achieving high performance.
 I’ll illustrate with investing examples.
-But these principles apply to any area of your life (including your career, your fitness and your relationships).
+But these principles can be applied to any area of your life (including your career, your fitness and your relationships).

-Tony Robbins talks about the 3 performance elements of i) Story ii) Strategy and iii) State.
+Tony Robbins talks about three elements of peak performance elements: 1) Story 2) Strategy and 3) State.
 You can say that’s a simplification…but the whole point of mental models is to simplify reality.
 A map that included everything wouldn’t be useful and wouldn’t be a map.
 The map is not the territory.